vianna-research/website/pages/03_enfi-2015/hotels.md

 Single and double rooms have been blocked in the Ibis Hotel Medical Park and the GHotel.
-The IBIS is in walking distance to the conference location.
-From the GHotel you can take the Bus 137 towards Spannhagengarten and get off at "Neue Landstraße".
-From there it is just a short walk to the conference location (Niedersachsenforum).
+Both are close to the conference location at Hannover Medical School.

 ![Map](mapsneu.png)
 ***